renehernandez/appfile/docs/examples.md

 appfile sync --file /path/to/appfile.yaml
 ```

 For the example above, you don't need `appfile`, you can use instead the [doctl cli](https://github.com/digitalocean/doctl) to deploy your app.
-Let's look at a more interesting example next with a fictitious Django app, which will show the flexibility of environments.
+Let's look at a more interesting example next with a fictitious Rails app, which will show the flexibility of environments.

 ## Deploying a Rails application